A sample project in biochemistry for undergraduate students:

 (GENERAL / MEDICINAL CHEMISTRY / CHEMICAL GENOMICS)

-My research interests are focused on medicinal chemistry and chemical genomics.
+My research interests are focused on medicinal chemistry.
 In particular, I am interested in the design and synthesis of novel, biologically-active molecules with the potential to address unmet medical needs.
 These molecules can serve as a starting point for drug discovery and as valuable research tools to investigate complex biological systems.
 In this context, students in my lab have the opportunity to develop skills in synthetic organic chemistry, ligand design, and the interpretation of biological screening data.
 We use a variety of techniques such as molecular modeling, traditional and parallel organic synthesis, flash chromatography, HPLC, NMR, and MS. Therapeutic areas of interest include cancer, inflammation, and neuroscience.